l0uisgrange/zap/docs/src/lib/markdown/positioning.md

 })
 ```

-The `position` parameter also accepts a distance, which will be relative to the `in` anchor.
+The `position` parameter also accepts a distance, which is always relative to the `in` anchor.

 ## Named anchors